MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/execution-phases-data-flow.md

 ### Data call flow with Common Data Service connector (for Microsoft Dataverse environment)

 When you use the Common Data Service connector to access a Microsoft Dataverse environment, data requests go to the environment instance directly&mdash;without passing through API management.
-As such, the performance of data calls is much faster.
+As such, the performance of data calls is much faster compared to the rest of the data sources.
 The Common Data Service connector is created by default when you create a new canvas app.

 ![Data call flow Common Data Service connector](media\execution-phases-data-flow\dataverse-connector.png "Data call flow Common Data Service connector")

-With the understanding of this high-level concept of how data calls travel, you can get into the details of performance.
+With the understanding of this high-level concept of how data calls travel, you can get into the details of performance review.
 Concisely, performance overhead can happen at any of the layers&mdash;from client, APIM (API Management), connector, on-premises data gateway, and the backend data sources.

 ## Next steps